-The above legislation applies to all who work or provide services in Serbia, patriates or expatriates' workers or employers and is mostly in line with ESS2 requirements.
-In case of gaps, the LMPs will provide guidelines to be followed in order to ensure compliance with the ESS2 on the condition that such guidelines do not infringe any local regulations
+The above legislation applies to all who work or provide services in Serbia, patriates or expatriates6 workers or employers.
+Although it is mostly congruent with the ESS 2 requirements, certain gaps do exist.
+Wherever such gaps appear, the LMP provide guidelines to be followed in order to ensure compliance with the ESS2 on the condition that such guidelines do not infringe any local regulations.